-- 1. To elect two directors to serve as Class I Board Members for terms of three years; - 2.
-To ratify the appointment of Grant Thornton LLP as our independent registered public accounting firm for fiscal 2018; - 3.
-To hold an advisory vote on named executive officer compensation for fiscal 2017; and - 4.
+- 1. To elect three directors to serve as Class III Board Members for terms of three years; - 2.
+To ratify the appointment of Grant Thornton LLP as our independent registered public accounting firm for fiscal 2020; - 3.
+To hold an advisory vote on named executive officer compensation for fiscal 2019; - 4.
 To consider and transact such other business as may properly come before the meeting or any adjournment or postponement thereof.

-Only shareholders of record at the close of business on March 5, 2018 are entitled to receive notice of and to vote at the Annual Meeting or any adjournments or postponements thereof.
-Whether or not you expect to attend the Annual Meeting, we encourage you to vote your shares as soon as possible.
+Only shareholders of record at the close of business on March 2, 2020 are entitled to receive notice of and to vote during the Annual Meeting and any adjournments or postponements thereof.
+Whether or not you expect to participate via the live webcast, we encourage you to vote your shares as soon as possible.
 Please sign, date, and mail the included proxy card in the envelope provided.
 It is important that your shares be represented at the Annual Meeting, whether your holdings are large or small.